Roy Schoeman

-Roy H. Schoeman (born in 1951 in New York City) is a Jew and author who has converted to the Catholic Church.
+Roy H. Schoeman (born in 1951 in New York City) is a Catholic and author who has converted from Judaism to Catholicism.
 Due to his decision of faith, he gave up a career in the field of economics and is now devoted to the Christian mission.

 Life

 Roy Schoeman's Jewish parents fled from Nazi Germany to New York, where he was born and grew up.
 He received his Jewish education from non-Orthodox rabbis such as Arthur Hertzberg and Arthur Green, who taught at a "non-denominational" rabbinical college in the United States.
 The charismatic-Hasidic rabbi Shlomo Carlebach also influenced him.

 He studied at the Massachusetts Institute of Technology (MIT) and Harvard Business School, where he received an MBA magna cum laude and lectured on marketing.
 In retrospect, he describes his childhood and youth as very religious, but he left this belief behind in the course of his career.
-He also talks about an increasing feeling of senselessness despite the success.
-He attributes his devotion to Christianity to apparitions of the Virgin Mary.
+He also speaks of a growing feeling of senselessness despite his success.
+He attributes his devotion to Christianity to the influence of apparitions of the Virgin Mary.
 He counts the Carthusian priest Marcellin Theeuwes among his Christian teachers.

-Today he gives lectures and appears as a conference speaker and on television shows in the Christian field.
+Today he gives lectures and appears as a conference speaker and on television shows in Christian media.